generation-org/jwd-final-project/task-4/README.md

 ### Step 1: Add a task form

-In this step, we'll add a form to create a new task
+In this step, we'll add a form to create a new task.

 1. Add a new form inside the `index.html` page with all fields required to create a new task:
 * Name